CrackXT/Own_LDO3_PCB/README.md

 # Description

 This is an external LDO board.
-The third LDO is for connecting external 3V3 modules, sensors and peripherals and has a programmable EN controller connected to (GP)IO_3 (designation varies depending on the board and connector used).
+The third LDO is for connecting external 3V3 modules (for example sensors) and has a programmable EN control connected to (GP)IO_3 (the designation varies depending on the board and connector used).

 The board can be produced here (AISLER) with the files (.brd and .sch) or by any other PCB manufacturer. -> https://aisler.net/